+21. SHALL include the option tag ‘tdialog’ in a Supported header according to the rules and procedures of [RFC4538];

-21. SHALL send the SIP INVITE request towards the PoC Server performing the Controlling PoC Function according to rules and procedures of the SIP/IP Core; and,
+22. SHALL send the SIP INVITE request towards the PoC Server performing the Controlling PoC Function according to rules and procedures of the SIP/IP Core; and,